kstenerud/bonjson/bonjson.md

 **Encoding**:

- * Integers from 118 to 245 have 118 subtracted from them.
+ * Integers from 118 to 245 have 118 subtracted from them to produce the encoded value.
- * Integers from -118 to -245 have 117 added to them.
+ * Integers from -118 to -245 have 117 added to them to produce the encoded value.
+ * No other values can be represented by this type (only 256 discrete values can be represented by a single byte).

 **Decoding**:

- * Encoded values >= 0 have 118 added to them.
+ * Encoded values >= 0 have 118 added to them to produce the original value.
- * Encoded values < 0 have 117 subtracted from them.
+ * Encoded values < 0 have 117 subtracted from them to produce the original value.

 **Examples**: